-Unlike when you change your Facebook username or change your Twitter handle, you can only change your YouTube URL once.
+Unlike other social media networks, Youtube only lets you change your URL once.
 Technically.
 But there is a workaround to change your YouTube custom URL twice, which I'll get into a little later.

 But first, let’s dive into the specifics of: